Supervisor: Brendan McIsaac, 908-284-7145, email@example.com

 - Reading instruction that balances whole class texts, literature circles, and independent reading with reading conferences and a budget for classroom libraries.

 - Writing workshops and assignments emphasizing student choice topics, inquiry and synthesis, craft study, and authentic purposes and audiences.

 - Digital writing projects as part of 1:1 program - blogs, video essays, Ted talks, podcasts, Genius Hour.

-- Student centered discussion and inquiry, Socratic Seminars, literature circles, inner/outer discussions.
+- Student-centered discussion and inquiry, Socratic Seminars, literature circles, inner/outer discussions.

 - Student e-portfolios - student goals, artifacts, self-reflection.

-- Weekly Professional Learning Communities (PLCs) based on common courses, topics such as inquiry or book club reading selections.
+- Weekly Professional Learning Communities (PLCs) based on common courses, and topics such as inquiry or book club reading selections.

 - Strong professional development - sustained workshops, peer-to-peer instruction, and professional rounds.

 Department Course Offerings: